Bern67/ESR505/BBLReport.md

 This report summarizes results of population, age, size, and condition factor investigations for rainbow trout conducted during July 2002 for use in the evaluation of the Black Bear Lake Hydroelectric Project, near Klawock, Alaska.

 Fyke-net traps and hoop traps were used to sample Black Bear Lake.
 Rainbow trout (Oncorhynchus mykiss) captured in the gear were marked to facilitate a mark-recapture experiment to estimate trout abundance.
-An estimated 993 (SE = 59.57) rainbow trout >= 180 mm FL were present in 2002.
+An estimated 993 (SE = 59.57) rainbow trout r >= 180 mm FL were present in 2002.

-Fish condition factor and length-weight relationships were computed from fish captured by traps.
+Fish condition factor and length-weight relationships were computed from fish captured by fyke and hoop traps.
 Relative fish condition in 2002 was the second highest during the 7 years of monitoring.
 This suggests that food supply and other environmental factors are favorable for fish growth.

 \pagebreak

-### Introduciton
+### Introduction

 Black Bear Lake Hydro, Inc. (BBLH), a subsidiary of Alaska Power & Telephone Company (AP&T), presently operates a federally-licensed 4.5-megawatt hydroelectric project (Federal Energy Regulatory Commission [FERC] License No. 10440-001) that generates power for the cities of Craig and Klawock, and the majority of other smaller communities on Prince of Wales Island (Figure 1).
 This project transfers water from Black Bear Lake, via a siphon and buried/surface penstock, to a powerhouse located downstream along Black Bear Creek.
 Black Bear Lake provides a portion of the flow to Black Bear Creek via a lake outlet stream that goes sub-surface and then re-emerges, as an upwelling, a short distance downstream.
 The water surface level in Black Bear Lake fluctuates throughout the year in response to drawdown from power generation and to seasonal changes in runoff.
 The maximum drawdown allowed by the FERC license is 4.6 m (15 ft).
 Water levels in Black Bear Creek also fluctuate in response to the hydroelectric operation.